 The flooring of a marquee isn’t it’s most striking and decorative element but it is crucial from a practical point of view.
 Furniture must sit well on it and it must be safe and as easy as possible to walk and dance on.

 The flooring of a marquee is dictated by some or all of the aspects below:

 We have three types of flooring – membrane, event floor and wooden floor.
 All three types of flooring require covering with carpet of which we have a wide range of colour options.

 This is our most economical option.
 It’s nailed in to the ground along the outside edges and on any overlaps within the marquee.
 It keeps ground moisture from getting to the carpet but it doesn’t work so well on undulating and soft ground and cannot be used on concrete.
 We tend to advise customers not to choose membrane in the winter months.

 This is sometimes known as portapath.
 It’s a plastic, interlocking flooring that’s around 16mm in height.
 Event floor allows airflow to get to the grass beneath it so it’s a good option if the grass needs preserving.
 It provides a firmer surface to walk on than membrane but it still follows the contours of the ground so doesn’t provide a completely flat surface.

 This is our most durable flooring option, giving you a hard surface capable of soaking up any Ceilidh or Barn dance!
 It consists of 8′ x 2′ interlocking boards that sit on 1.5″ batons.

 We offer used and new cord carpet, the former being slightly cheaper.
-We are only able to offer used carpet in one colour which is dark (kiwi) green.
+Used carpet is either dark (kiwi) green or graphite, dependant on availability at the time of the event.
 We ensure that all used carpet is still in good condition.
 When a customer chooses new carpet they can choose from a wide variety of colours (see below for some examples).